 Can true love fall from the sky?
-In a romantic commercial that would make Cupid proud, bouquets of red balloons drift down to a busy cityscape below on Valentine’s Day, bringing with them cans of
+In a romantic commercial that would make Cupid proud, bouquets of red balloons drift down to a busy cityscape below on Valentine’s Day, bringing with them cans of Coca-Cola for unsuspecting couples to share.

 “Happiness is in the Air” – which debuted during the Feb.
 14, 2013 episode of American Idol – was created by Hugh Mitton, a 23-year-old director from New Zealand.
 The 60-second film won the grand prize at a Cannes Lions 2012 competition sponsored by MOFILM, a community that connects brands with independent filmmakers through crowd-sourcing contests and projects.